encosoft-kr/.github/profile/README.md

 * **Sovereignty of Execution**: We value independence, transparency, and uncompromised technical ownership.
 * **Quiet Engineering**: No noise.
 Just real work, silently building systems that work.

+Our focus is on delivering profound impact through meticulous, behind-the-scenes execution.

 More details on how we operate can be found in our [team handbook(TBD)]().

 ---